zenseact/zmbt-framework/docs/signal-mapping.md

 ## Overview {#signal-mapping-model-overview}

 Before diving into the test model definition, let's first look into some examples.
-All the library funtions below are available in namespace `zmbt::api`.
+All the library functions below are available in namespace `zmbt::api`.

 ### Simple function test